ericoporto/ags-manual-wiki/RepExec.md

 The *repeatedly_execute* event is run on every game loop (by default this is 40 times per second), but only when the game is not blocked.
-That means that it will run as long as there are no current blocking animations or moves going on (ie. a Walk or Animate command where *eBlock* has been specified as a parameter).
+That means that it will run as long as there are no current blocking animations or moves going on (i.e. a Walk or Animate command where *eBlock* has been specified as a parameter).

 On the other hand, *repeatedly_execute_always* and